theo43/Irradiation_to_decay/README.md

 ```
 python main.py
 ```
-A GUI application using tkinter module then lead the move.
+A GUI application using tkinter module then leads the move.

 ## Author
 * **theo43** - [Github](https://github.com/theo43)